CodePushGo/website/src/content/blog/en/integrity-checks-for-capacitor-updates.md

 1.  **Package Preparation**

-    Prepare the update bundle by including your production Capacitor build output, typically located in the "dist/" or "www/" directory.
+    Prepare the update bundle by including your production React Native build output, typically located in the "dist/" or "www/" directory.
 The package should include:

     -   `index.html`
     -   Bundled JavaScript files